kilari-raja/CSV-anomaly-detector/README.md

 	To verify the entries in the each header (say email) : python automation.py executeColumns --filename=mock.csv --columns=email

+	Upon completion of the scanning process, you will see either of these two responses:
+	1) This Column appears bug free.
+	2) PLEASE OPEN improperData.txt (this file contains all the error prone entries)

 	To know the commands available:
 		python automation.py --help